 - International titles published in their original European languages or have been translated into English.

-- Books written by European authors in diaspora.
+- Books written or illustrated by European authors/artists in diaspora.

 To launch our reading theme, I thought of sharing four European twists to a well-loved but potentially-sinister fairy tale: Little Red Riding Hood.